XU LABORATORY

-Dynamic and complex interactions between the endothelial cells, neurons, glial cells, and other components are crucial for maintaining the homeostasis of the brain's microenvironment, and its dysfunction is increasingly recognized as a contributing factor to the pathogenesis of AD.
+Dynamic and complex interactions among endothelial cells, neurons, glial cells, and other components are essential for maintaining the homeostasis of the brain’s microenvironment.
+Disruption of this balance is increasingly recognized as a key contributor to cognitive decline in the aging population, particularly among genetically at-risk individuals.

 Key Areas of Focus:

-• The BBB is a selective barrier that regulates the passage of molecules between the bloodstream and the brain.
-In Alzheimer's disease, evidence suggests that BBB integrity is compromised, leading to increased permeability.
-This allows potentially harmful substances such as blood-derived proteins, inflammatory mediators, and immune cells to enter the brain, which can contribute to neuroinflammation, neuronal damage, and the progression of AD.
+The BBB is a selective barrier that regulates the passage of molecules between the bloodstream and the brain.
+In Vulnerable Brains, evidence suggests that BBB integrity is compromised, leading to increased permeability.
+This allows potentially harmful substances such as blood-derived proteins, inflammatory mediators, and immune cells to enter the brain, which can contribute to neuroinflammation, neuronal damage, and the progression of Brain Vulnerability.

-• In Alzheimer's disease, chronic neuroinflammation is a significant factor that contributes to disease progression.
+In Vulnerable Brains, chronic neuroinflammation is a significant factor that contributes to disease progression.
 The interaction between the BBB and the immune system is crucial, as BBB dysfunction can lead to an influx of peripheral immune cells into the brain, exacerbating neuroinflammatory processes.
-Studying the molecular and cellular changes at the BBB during neuroinflammation can help identify potential therapeutic targets to modulate immune responses in AD.
+Studying the molecular and cellular changes at the BBB during neuroinflammation can help identify potential therapeutic targets to modulate immune responses in Vulnerable Brains.

-• Vascular dysfunction, including reduced cerebral blood flow and microvascular damage, is commonly observed in Alzheimer's disease.
-The BBB is a key regulator of vascular homeostasis, and its dysfunction can contribute to the vascular pathologies seen in AD.
-Investigating how vascular changes influence BBB integrity and function in the context of Alzheimer's disease is essential for understanding the vascular contributions to AD pathology.
+Vascular dysfunction, including reduced cerebral blood flow and microvascular damage, is commonly observed in Vulnerable Brains.
+The BBB is a key regulator of vascular homeostasis, and its dysfunction can contribute to the vascular pathologies seen in Vulnerable Brains.
+Investigating how vascular changes influence BBB integrity and function in the context of Brain Vulnerability is essential for understanding the vascular contributions to Brain Vulnerability.

 Anatomical illustration of the blood-brain barrier interface